rossborchers/UnityGitRepositoryManager/README.md

 I've found tools like the Unity package manager, Nuget for Unity or Projeny to be quite slow to use on a fast-changing codebase.
 This is a tool for working on many repositories at once and pushing changes back.

+The intention is for this to be used in paralell with the Unity Package Manager.
+Packages for third party or stable assets, repositories for in-development or project oriented assets.

 - Currently only supports [Windows](https://www.microsoft.com/en-us/software-download/windows10) (should be quite easy to add mac and linux support if anyone is interested)
 - Tested with [Unity 2019.2](https://unity.com/)
 - c# [.NET standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)